Learning syntactic analysis in an easy and fast way

 As subtopics of each step, I put the necessary knowledge to execute each step and examples.
 For example, for step 1:

 The mind map had become large, so I made a layout by partitioning it into several files, one for each page.
 See in the figure the master mind map (initial levels) of the script, with some additional levels as it fit in the A4 format (some topics are contracted, that is, their subtopics are not displayed).
 The icons indicate that there is a mind map that details the topic.
+As these is not about syntactic analysis, I reproduce below the original mind maps in Portuguese.

-The Figure 2 shows a breakdown of step 4, the types of coordinated prayer.
+The Figure 2 shows a breakdown of step 4, the types of coordinated clauses.
 I believe that examples are fundamental; Descriptions only, for those who have no experience, may be insufficient and imply a risk of distortion of meaning.

 I printed the mind maps and passed them on to him.
 In a few minutes, he comes back: